- Unsupervised Learning

 We Need Medium’s Editor, Not Medium

 Dave is quite right about this.
 The Medium editor is fantastic, and the layout of the content it produces is super clean.

-But I fundamentally dislike Medium as a…well,
+But I fundamentally dislike Medium as a…well, medium platform.

 The reason is that it feels like a trick.
 It reeks of a Faustian exchange that you will inevitably lose.